NilavPatel/np-date-picker/projects/np-ui-date-picker/README.md

     default format is dd/MM/yyyy

 3.  defaultOpen : boolean
-    default open datepicker, user can not close this.(no textbox will be shown)
+    default open datepicker, user can not close this.(no textbox will be shown).

 4.  minDate : Date
-    no date will be shown less than min date
+    no date will be shown less than min date.

 5.  maxDate : Date
-    no date will be show greater than max date
+    no date will be show greater than max date.

 6.  disabled : boolean
-    true/false - set component disabled
+    true/false - set component disabled.
 ````

 ## Apis
 ````
 1.  getSelectedDate();
-    get selected date
+    get selected date.

 2.  setSelectedDate(date: Date);
-    set date as selected
+    set date as selected.

 3.  validate();
-    returns boolean, selected date is valid or not?
+    returns boolean, selected date is valid or not?.
+    Check min and max date validation if used. else returns true always.
+    If date is set by Api, then use validate Api to check weather date is within min max range or not.
 ````

 ## Methods
 ````
 1.  onChange
-    on change event binding
+    on change event binding.
 ````